 Size: 50 x 30 x 30 cm.
 (19.5 x 11.7 x 11.7 inches)

-A natural cajón (box-drum) made of high quality beechwood; beechwood lid.
+A natural cajón (box-drum) made of high quality beechwoo.
+It has a walnut lid.
+It has a sharper base than the natural model, which is also available in our store.
 It has an exclusive tuning system with thick snare strings.
 It has a deep base and an excellent cracking sound.

 The cajón, from Peru to Andalusia